Mas du Clos

 Built by a wealthy Ferrari-loving businessman in the back yard of his chateau, the circuit is a magnificent roller coaster of a ride with large elevation changes and swooping curves.

 Recent years have sadly seen activities curtailed as wrangles continue as to whether the private venue needs to accord with international safety standards – despite never having hosted racing.
-With the owners unwilling to pay for the required upgrades, it seems that the circuit is now permanently closed to the public.
+With the owners unwilling to pay for the required upgrades, the circuit was mothballed in 2010.
+Happily, it reopened once again in 2022 after refurbishment and is now operated by Alexandre Bardinon, grandson of its founder.

 Circuit History